Director and Writer, “Cracking Cancer”

 Maria extends her production and interviewing skills beyond broadcast television.
 She works as a design consultant and moderator for large-scale webcast training initiatives for corporations and organizations that include The Boeing Company, US Department of Veteran’s Affairs, UBC, and the Dalai Lama Centre for Peace and Education.

 After two award-winning decades at the CBC, where she held senior producer positions in both radio and television, Palmer left in 2000 to series produce for American broadcasters TLC and the Discovery Channel.
 As an independent, she has a wealth of writing, directing and producing credits to her name – from the pilot for The Food Network’s Glutton for Punishment to Border Security for Shaw Media’s National Geographic TV.
 She and Sue Ridout worked together on the Life/Oxygen series Making It Big, and Maureen was co-writer and story editor on Dreamfilm’s The Downside of High.
-Maureen and Sue currently have a factual series in development.
 In 2002, Maureen formed Bountiful Films with business partner Helen Slinger.
-Currently Maureen primarily produces, writes and directs critically acclaimed and crowd-pleasing documentaries for the CBC prime-time documentary showcase Doc Zone.
-Her directing credits include How To Divorce & Not Wreck the Kids, Cat Crazed, Sext Up Kids and, most recently, Angry Kids & Stressed Out Parents, airing on CBC Doc Zone in spring 2014.
+Currently Maureen produces, writes and directs critically acclaimed and crowd-pleasing documentaries; her directing credits include How To Divorce & Not Wreck the Kids, Cat Crazed, Sext Up Kids, Angry Kids & Stressed Out Parents (all for CBC Television’s Doc Zone) and Wasted, which airs on CBC Television’s The Nature of Things in early 2016.

 Helen is a master storyteller who began her career as a newspaper and then television reporter.
 After a lengthy left turn into news management, she left mainstream media to pursue her passion for documentary.
 Slinger’s strength is her unique combination of skills.
 An empathetic director, the subjects of her films trust her completely, revealing deeply intimate aspects of their lives.
 But it’s her command of the narrative that is most remarkable.
 Slinger artfully weaves together complicated storylines, delivering a nuance that eludes most.
 Notables from a long list of documentary directing credits: Shadow Warrior, Leaving Bountiful, Mounties Under Fire, When the Devil Knocks, The Gangster Next Door, Dog Dazed, The Condo Game.
-For Dreamfilm, Helen wrote and directed Embracing Bob’s Killer as well as co-writing Peace Warrior, Depression: Fighting the Dragon, Desperately Seeking Doctors, Hyper Parents & Coddled Kids, Generation Boomerang, Programmed to Be Fat?, Generation Jobless and To the Rescue.
+For Dreamfilm, Helen wrote and directed Embracing Bob’s Killer as well as co-writing Peace Warrior, Depression: Fighting the Dragon, Desperately Seeking Doctors, Hyper Parents & Coddled Kids, Generation Boomerang, Programmed to Be Fat?, Generation Jobless, The Allergy Fix, To the Rescue, Weather Gone Wild, and The Antibiotic Hunters.

 Tim Wanlin is a great editor.